svnrnns/strict-ls/README.md

 - `get(key: string): GenericItem`: Retrieves the value for a given key.
 - `set(key: string, value: GenericItem): boolean`: Sets a value for a given key.
 - `exists(key: string): boolean`: Checks if a key exists in LocalStorage.
-- `remove(key: string): boolean`: Removes a key and its value from LocalStorage.
+- `remove(key: string): boolean`: If exists, removes a key and its value from LocalStorage.
 - `clear(): void`: Clears all items from LocalStorage.
 - `length(): number`: Returns the total number of items in LocalStorage.